-HOPWA

-List the name of the organization or individual who originated the data set.

-Maui AIDS Foundation

-Projected outcome objectives for TBRA, STRMU, Support Services, Permanent Housing Placement.

-Projected numbers for PY20 through PY24 workplans

-How comprehensive is the coverage of this administrative data?
-Is data collection concentrated in one geographic area or among a certain population?

-Concentrated on persons/housholeds with HIV/AIDS in the counties of Hawaii, Kauai and Maui.
+1 Data Source Name HOPWA List the name of the organization or individual who originated the data set.
+Maui AIDS Foundation Provide a brief summary of the data set.
+Projected outcome objectives for TBRA, STRMU, Support Services, Permanent Housing Pla What was the purpose for developing this data set?
+Projected numbers for PY20 through PY24 workplans How comprehensive is the coverage of this administrative data?
+Is data collection concentrate in one geographic area or among a certain population?
+Concentrated on persons/households with HIV/AIDS in the counties of Hawaii, Kauai and Maui.
 What time period (provide the year, and optionally month, or month and day) is covered by this data set?
+NA/h at in the status of the data act (as wellots, in supervise, as when a d)?
 What is the status of the data set (complete, in progress, or planned)?

-HIV Surveillance Report

-List the name of the organization or individual who originated the data set.
+2 Data Source Name 2 HIV Surveillance Report List the name of the organization or individual who originated the data set.
 State of Hawaii, Department of Health.
+Provide a brief summary of the data set.
 HIV/AIDS Surveillance collects, analyzes and disseminates epidemiologic data on HIV infection in Hawaii.
 HIV surveillance data are used extensively to target and evaluate HIV prevention and care programs.
+What was the purpose for developing this data set?
 The annual HIV Surveillance Report provides an overview on the current epidemiology of HIV disease in the State of Hawaii.
 Provide the year (and optionally month, or month and day) for when the data was collected.
 HIV infections diagnosed as of December 31, 2018 and reported through June 30, 2019.
 Briefly describe the methodology for the data collection.

-Mandatory HIV named reporting to the Hawaii State Department of Health commenced March, 2008 and is now the data source for the DOH HIV/AIDS Surveillance Report.
+Mandatory HIV named reporting to the Hawaii State Department of Health commenced Mar 2008 and is now the data source for the DOH HIV/AIDS Surveillance Report.
 Describe the total population from which the sample was taken.
 Residents of the State of Hawaii, or individuals residing/located in the State of Hawai'i at the time of diagnosis.
 Describe the demographics of the respondents or characteristics of the unit of measure, and the number of respondents or units surveyed.
 At the end of 2018, there were 4,774 cumulatively diagnosed HIV infections, including 3,529 stage 3 (AIDS) cases among Hawaii residents.

-HOPWA CAPER
+3 Data Source Name 5 HOPWA CAPER

 List the name of the organization or individual who originated the data set.
+Maui AIDS Foundation the load agency for the Neighbor Island Housing Drogram